 An all-around solution with the fastest speeds available

 - Pros: Excellent security, based in the British Virgin Islands, very fast, torrenting allowed, great for Netflix, servers in Portugal

-- Cons: Pricey, no free trial
+- Cons: Pricey, no free trial for desktop

 - Price: From $8.32